 - Did CBS News Stage a ‘Fake Testing Line’ at a Michigan Hospital? – MISLEADING

 - No Proof of ‘Lying’ – FALSE

-Overall, we rate Project Veritas a borderline Questionable Right Biased based on story selection that only favors the right and Mixed for factual reporting due to lack of sourcing and several failed fact checks.
-(11/16/2016) Updated (D. Van Zandt 07/13/2020)
+Overall, we rate Project Veritas Right Biased and Questionable based on the promotion of conspiracy theories and propaganda, misleading videos, and several failed fact checks.
+(11/16/2016) Updated (D. Van Zandt 11/7/2020)